TranNhatTan14/Obsidian/Q&A.md

 - What is the difference between [[relationships and connections]]
 - [What is the most painful thing you've ever been told](https://www.tiktok.com/@hunterprosper/video/7096174664774438187) #Family #Love

+- Why I journaling?
+	- When I need to answer some questions but I don't have enough data of myself, so I need to write journal more

+# How

+- How to ask

+# When

+- What is the best time for meditation during a day?